Best Home Warranty Companies in New York

 3. Review sample contracts

-When reviewing contracts, check freeze damage and ice dam exclusions carefully — both are common New York claims.
+When reviewing contracts, also check freeze damage and ice dam exclusions carefully — both are common New York claims.
 Verify electrical and plumbing coverage is comprehensive for older homes, and ensure well and septic coverage is available in rural areas.

 4. Read customer reviews